 As for why he recommends leaving out Episode I – The Phantom Menace, the easy answer is, it was pretty terrible.
 However, more precisely (and less controversially) it contributes little of substance to the franchise.
 The Phantom Menace is generally regarded as a conspicuous outlier in the series due to its use of Anakin and everyone’s favorite franchise punching bag, Jar-Jar Binks, as comedic elements, among other issues.
 One of the only widely agreed-upon positives in the film tends to be the debut of Sith Lord Darth Maul, whose violent death comes before the credits roll.

-However, none of this addresses what to do with Episode VII – The Force Awakens and Rogue One: A Star Wars Story, which were both released after the creation of Hilton’s “Machete Order.”
+However, none of this addresses what to do with Episode VII – The Force Awakens, Rogue One: A Star Wars Story, and Episode VIII – The Last Jedi, which were all released after the creation of Hilton’s “Machete Order.”
 Luckily, we’ve solved this conundrum.

 The New Order

-Narratively and tonally, it makes sense to add The Force Awakens after Jedi.
+Narratively and tonally, it makes sense to add The Force Awakens and The Last Jedi after Return of the Jedi.
 Not only does Return of the Jedi merge Luke and Anakin’s stories, but it also features the darkest portrayal of Luke in the series to that point, so his disappearance in the time between Episode VI and Episode VII makes sense.
 Luke was still reeling from the events that led to his father’s death, and then had to contend with the betrayal of Kylo Ren to the dark side.
 That’s a lot to handle — even for a Jedi.

 As for Rogue One, director Gareth Edwards’ prequel film is a bit trickier to place in a proper viewing order, but the film’s own internal timeline, among other elements, reveals the answer.
 While we know some will see it as heresy not to start with Lucas’ first film, there are multiple reasons why the best place for Rogue One is right at the start of the viewing order.